Grantee Directory

 Building Skills NY

-To train and place low-income, primarily minority New Yorkers, into construction jobs that pay an average wage of $20 an hour, and to support upskilling program alumni into higher-wage jobs within the building trades.
+To train and place low-income, primarily minority New Yorkers, into construction jobs that pay an average wage of $20 an hour, and to support an upskilling program for alumni to earn industry-recognized credentials and move into higher-wage jobs within t...

 Grant amount: $200,000